Following

 Historically, it is important to understand some of

-the background to the original 8-hour ozone standard.
-On March
+the background to the original 8-hour 0.08 ppm ozone standard.

-decided on the Petitioners' specific challenges to the original
+of Columbia decided on the Petitioners' specific challenges to

-8-hour ozone air quality standards that remained unresolved.
+the original 8-hour ozone air quality standards that remained

-The Court rejected the argument that the language and reasoning
+unresolved.
+The Court rejected the argument that the language

-of their earlier decision determined the outcome of these remaining
+and reasoning of their earlier decision determined the outcome

-claims.
-Finding the challenged air quality standards neither
+of these remaining claims.
+Finding the challenged air quality

-arbitrary nor capricious, the Court of Appeals denied the petitions
+standards neither arbitrary nor capricious, the Court of Appeals

-for review except to the extent the Supreme Court's and their
+denied the petitions for review except to the extent the Supreme

 On April 15,